vanminhtruong/.NET-Projects/project/README.md

 - ASP.NET 5.0 MVC with Entity Framwork Core
 - Standard Razor views with Bootstrap 5

-## Video Series

-I created a YouTube series when I started this application: [YouTube link](https://www.youtube.com/watch?v=WTVcLFTgDqs) The application has since been migrated to .NET 5.0 with significant changes to architecture and implementation.
-A new video series is in the works.

 ## Documentatin (WIP)

 ### Library Branch Management